 With the new pension freedoms (effective April 2015) cashing in a pension can appear attractive but there is evidence many do not fully understand the pension tax rules and their implications.

 Any money withdrawn from a pension is considered as taxable income on top of any income earned in a tax year.
-It is therefore possible a pension withdrawal could push an individual into a higher income tax bracket resulting in a significantly higher tax bill than may have been expected.
+It is, therefore, possible a pension withdrawal could push an individual into a higher income tax bracket resulting in a significantly higher tax bill than may have been expected.

-Currently tax is payable on any income above £10,600.
+Currently, tax is payable on any income above £10,600.
 Beyond the tax free allowance up to an annual income of £31,785 basic rate tax of 20% applies.
 Any income above the £31,785 (up to £150,000) is then taxed at 40% with a higher rate at 45% above £150,000.
 An example may illustrate the issue.

-Fred is 56 he is currently a member of a Final Salary Pension scheme and is currently paid £25,000 per annum.
+Fred is 56 he is currently a member of a Final Salary Pension Scheme and is currently paid £25,000 per annum.
 He also has a personal pension scheme with a fund value of £80,000.

-He has decided to cash in his personal pension in full to pay for his daughter’s wedding, to pay off credit card debts and have a extended holiday.
+He has decided to cash in his personal pension in full to pay for his daughter’s wedding, to pay off credit card debts and have an extended holiday.
 From the £80,000 25% will be tax free leaving £60,000 as a taxable sum.
 Fred now has a total taxable income of £85,000 so he will effectively pay £22,643 tax on his pension fund withdrawal.

 Fred is advised to transfer his personal pension fund to a SIPP (self invested personal pension).
 He withdraws 25% (£20,000) tax free to pay for his daughter’s wedding and leaves the balance invested in the SIPP.
 The value of the SIPP may continue to grow (or fall!) and Fred draws £10,000 from the SIPP 12 months after it is set up and for five more years thereafter.
-As a result Fred pays a total of £15858 tax on the value of his pension fund a saving of almost £7,000.
+As a result, Fred pays a total of £15858 tax on the value of his pension fund a saving of almost £7,000.